 First Los Angeles Philharmonic performance: February 18, 1943, with William Steinberg conducting

+Even so, he attempted to make amends not with a patriotic cantata or a sycophantic ode, but with a symphony, that most formalist of forms, always a mystery to Soviet policy makers, since a symphony without words is not specifically supportive of the regime.
 The Fifth Symphony, first performed in November 1937, was received with huge enthusiasm and relief since it possessed all the qualities needed to rehabilitate the composer: a simple and direct musical language, extended well-shaped melodies, and above all a positive fanfare at the end, erasing all shadows and doubts.
 At the same time it has a seriousness and complexity that lifts it well above the level of bland self-abasement which might have been his response.

 Shostakovich publicly described the new work as “a Soviet artist’s reply to just criticism.”
 Privately he said (or is said to have said) that the finale is a satirical picture of the dictator, deliberately hollow but dressed up as exuberant adulation.
-It was well within Shostakovich's power to present a double message in this way, and is well beyond our means to establish whether the messages are true or false.
+It was well within Shostakovich's power to present a double message in this way, and it is well beyond our means to establish whether the messages are true or false.
 The listener must read into this music whatever meaning he may find there; its strength and depth will allow us to revise our impressions at every hearing.